Huey Lewis Releases New Album, ‘Weather’: Listen

 Watch the CBS Sunday Morning interview with Lewis

-An earlier January 18, 2019, surprise announcement had originally noted that the album was expected to be released in the spring of 2019.
-That news followed the April 2018 revelation that Lewis had cancelled all performances because he had lost most of his hearing.
+The Weather album followed the April 2018 revelation that Lewis had cancelled all performances because he had lost most of his hearing.
 In a May 7, 2018, interview with NBC’s The Today Show, Lewis said, “I can’t hear music.
 I can do everything but what I love to do the most.”

-In an interview, published on Feb.
+In an interview published behind a paywall on Feb.
 7, 2019, with the San Francisco Chronicle, Lewis spoke in detail about the ups and downs of the past year.

 “For the first two months I was like suicidal,” he told the paper.
 “Really, it can drive you absolutely crazy.
 After two months of wanting to blow my brains out and not being able to hear anything, I had to figure something out.
 So creatively, I got involved in our musical.”

-He’s referring to The Heart of Rock & Roll, a jukebox musical centered around his band’s hits.
+He’s referring to The Heart of Rock & Roll, a musical comedy centered around his band’s hits.
 Although he didn’t create it, he’s involved and wrote a new song for it.
-It enjoyed a solid out-of-town tryout in San Diego and the hope is to bring it to Broadway.
+It enjoyed a solid out-of-town tryout in San Diego and it will open on Broadway in April 2024.

 However, in October 2018, in news that was not widely picked up, Best Classic Bands reported that Lewis had sung in public for the first time in eight months, when he performed his hit, “Hip to Be Square.”
 Read our story here.